JelleBiegel/Urban-Food-Environment-Scenario-Tool/README.md

 ```bash
 python -m streamlit run app.py --server.address 0.0.0.0 --server.port 8505
 ```
+Then open the consequent page through the pop-up or the "Ports" tab next to the "Terminal" Tab.

 **# Codespaces troubleshooting: blank page**
 During testing, GitHub Codespaces occasionally retained a stale port-forwarding state after restarting a Codespace.
 In this situation, the Streamlit server may be running correctly while the previously used forwarded port displays a blank page.